Tamar Braxton: 2014–2019: Calling All Lovers, Dancing with the Stars and Bluebird of Happiness

 On February 25, 2014, the remix of Robin Thicke's single "For the Rest of My Life" which features Braxton, was released as a digital single.
 Season 3 of Tamar & Vince premiered in October 2014, and it consisted of 10 episodes just like the previous seasons.
-On October 6, Braxton's new single "Let Me Know" featuring rapper Future peaked at #2 on the Billboard Trending 140 chart, less than an hour after its premiere on Braxton's official SoundCloud account and eventually reached #1 by 12:00 am October 7.
+On October 6, Braxton's new single "Let Me Know" featuring rapper Future peaked at number two on the Billboard Trending 140 chart, less than an hour after its premiere on Braxton's official SoundCloud account and eventually reached number one on October 7.
 Billboard.com gave the song 4 out of 5 stars in its review of "The Best and Worst Singles of the Week" for the second week of October.

 On May 27, 2015, the single "If I Don't Have You" was released.
 The song peaked at number 6 on the US Adult R&B Songs chart.
 On October 2, 2015, Braxton's new album, Calling All Lovers, was released, peaking at number two on the US Top R&B/Hip-Hop Albums.
 On September 2, 2015, she was revealed as one of the celebrities who would be competing on the 21st season of Dancing with the Stars.
 She was paired with reigning champion, Valentin Chmerkovskiy.
 On November 11, Braxton revealed that she would have to withdraw from the competition due to health problems.
 Braxton and Chmerkovskiy finished in fifth place overall.

 In October 2015, the group The Braxtons, including all five Braxton sisters, released a holiday album titled Braxton Family Christmas.
 On November 21, Braxton Family Christmas debuted at number 27 on the US Billboard R&B/Hip-Hop Albums, number 10 on the US R&B Chart and number 12 on US Top Holiday Albums on November 21, 2015.
 The album charted at number 4 on the US Heatseekers Albums on December 12.
 On December 7, 2015, Braxton received one Grammy nomination for "If I Don't Have You" at the 58th Annual Grammy Awards: Best R&B Performance from her latest album titled Calling All Lovers.